These days, a company without a standard work-from-home policy is unheard of.

 In a survey by CoSo Cloud, 77% of workers given the option to work remotely said they’re more productive when they do so.
 Eliminating travel time, unnecessary in-person meetings, and distractions in the office helps keep your employees focused on what really matters: getting the work done.
 In fact, the same survey suggests 52% of remote workers are less likely to take time off (even for sick days!) and can save up to $5,240 per year.

 This productivity extends beyond individuals.
 By building a remote team that transcends time zones, an organization can create an “always-on” workforce.
-For example, with teams in Bangalore, Boston, and Mumbai, the Flock team works 16 hours a day through staggered shifts across time zones.
+For example, with teams in Bangalore, Boston, and Mumbai, the Flock team works a combined 16 hours a day through staggered shifts across time zones.
 This gives us more than the usual 7-8 business hours of time for teammates to work together on building new features, responding to users, and troubleshooting issues.

 Cons of a Virtual or Remote Team

 Like with most things worth doing, it’s not all sunshine and roses.
 Building a remote team doesn’t come without its fair share of challenges, from understanding new technology to managing people virtually.
-Although they are fewer and surmountable, every organization should consider the disadvantages of a virtual team before going remote.

 If your team spans the globe, not only do you need to tackle working across multiple time zones, but you also have to consider how cultures align in the workplace.
 American aggression and work-life balance can be a culture shock to international workers, and attitudes vary across cultures.
 It’s important to establish a workplace culture that accommodates all workers, rather than trying to force a teammate into an uncomfortable situation.